Deepak-Raina/Deepak-Raina/README.md

 - 👀 I’m interested in Python and sql
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on anything relatead to DJANGO
-- 📫 You can reach me throuh Linkedin https://www.linkedin.com/in/deepak-raina-9b038822a
+- 📫 You can reach me through Linkedin https://www.linkedin.com/in/deepak-raina-9b038822a
 <!---
 Deepak-Raina/Deepak-Raina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.